We’re sure you’ve heard the latest news, remote work is here to stay.

 Just like on-site team members, your telecommuters need to know what behavior is supported and encouraged by the company.
 Offering perks and culture initiatives in line with your company’s mission and values - and making them just as easy to access remotely as they are in-office - can further reinforce this bond.

-Perks, along with open and constant communication, video conferences, and yearly get-togethers work to bridge the culture gap between in-house and remote employees.
+Work from home perks, along with open and constant communication, video conferences, and yearly get-togethers work to bridge the culture gap between in-house and remote employees.

 Read more tips to make remote work successful in our comprehensive remote best practices guide.